WynandBasson88/projectManager/README.md

 * Download the Person.java file
 * Download the Project.java file
 * Download the ProjectManager.java file
-* Download the ProjectManager.drawio file
-* Download the ProjectManager.png file
+* Download all the text files
 * Ensure you have the JDK (Java Development Kit) installed on your computer
 * Create a new project using your IDE (Integrated Development Environment) of choice such as Eclipse etc.
 * Drag and drop the .java files above to the src (source) folder
+* Drag and drop the text files in your project folder
 * Run the code

 ## Contact Information